gbaudino/ARMv8-FrameBuffer-Project/README.md

 ```

 > **Note**
-> If your system is not archlinux based and you want to perform this installation, then you will need to find a way to install what is installed with it in the above command and in the install.sh file.
+> If your system is not archlinux based and you want to perform this installation, then you will need to find a way to install [git](https://git-scm.com/downloads) and (docker)[https://docs.docker.com/engine/install/] in your system.
+Finally activate docker and run the run.sh file.

 ## Usage
 The follow command build, run and clean Docker container which runs the program